AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/video.md

 >[!NOTE]
 >
->Il lettore video utilizzato deve supportare l’uso dei marcatori capitolo.
-I lettori video Dynamic Medie supportano i contrassegni dei capitoli, ma non i lettori video di terze parti.
+>Il lettore video utilizzato deve supportare l’uso dei contrassegni dei capitoli.
+I lettori video Dynamic Media supportano i contrassegni dei capitoli, ma non i lettori video di terze parti.

 <!-- OBSOLETE CONTENT OBSOLETE CONTENT If desired, you can create and brand your own custom video viewer with chapters instead of using a video viewer preset.
 For instructions on creating your own HTML5 viewer with chapter navigation, in the Adobe Scene7 Viewer SDK for HTML5 guide, reference the heading "Customizing Behavior Using Modifiers" under the classes `s7sdk.video.VideoPlayer` and `s7sdk.video.VideoScrubber`.
 The Adobe Scene7 Viewer SDK is available as a download from [Adobe Developer Connection](https://help.adobe.com/en_US/scene7/using/WSef8d5860223939e2-43dedf7012b792fc1d5-8000.html). -->